 Within some areas of the GWMA, nitrogen has negatively impacted groundwater quality.
-The Washington State Department of Ecology (Ecology) summarized results from sampling studies conducted by Ecology, the US Geological Survey, and the Washington State Department of Health between the early 1990's and June 2008.
+Ecology has summarized results from sampling studies conducted by state and federal agencies between the early 1990's and June 2008 (Ecology 2010).
 A total of 1,726 nitrate testing samples from 453 well sites were summarized.
 Data sources included nitrate test results from 328 domestic wells, 93 public wells, and 33 wells of other types including some used for irrigation.
 Of wells with nitrate detections, 67% were less than 5 mg NO3-N/L, 21% were between 5 and 9.9 mg NO3-N/L, and 12% were greater than 10 mg NO3-N/L. The Maximum Contaminant Level set by the US Environmental Protection Agency (EPA) for nitrate is 10 mg NO3-N/L; concentrations approaching and above this level are of concern due to the potential impact to human health (EPA 2013a, Ecology et al. 2010).
 Shallower wells (which were more likely to be domestic wells) had more nitrate detections and exceedances than deeper wells (Ecology et al. 2010).
 An EPA study concluded that agriculture and livestock operations within the GWMA were significant contributors to nitrogen loading to the underlying groundwater (EPA 2013a).